Frequently Asked Questions

 - + - Is there any training after a camera system is installed?

 Yes, while our systems are very intuitive and user friendly, our technicians train customers on how to log on to the viewing software, and review and export video footage.
+We also provide a video tutorial that covers all camera system functions available through our app.

 - + - Can I see the cameras from my laptop or desktop?
 Can I use a phone?